 Ziv-aflibercept may cause you to develop a hole in the wall of your stomach or intestine.
 This is a serious and possibly life-threatening condition.
 If you experience any of the following symptoms, call your doctor immediately: stomach pain, constipation, nausea, vomiting, or fever.

 Ziv-aflibercept may slow the healing of wounds, such as cuts made by a doctor during surgery.
 In some cases, ziv-aflibercept may cause a wound that has closed to split open.
 This is a serious and possibly life-threatening condition.
 If you experience this problem, call your doctor immediately.
 Tell your doctor if you have recently had surgery or if you plan to have surgery, including dental surgery.
-If you have recently had surgery, you should not use ziv-aflibercept until at least 28 days have passed and until the area has completed healed.
+If you have recently had surgery, you should not use ziv-aflibercept until at least 28 days have passed and until the area has completely healed.
 If you are scheduled to have surgery, your doctor will stop your treatment with ziv-aflibercept at least 28 days before the surgery.

 Talk to your doctor about the risks of using ziv-aflibercept.
+The drug is not administered as an intravenous push or bolus.

 Get 24×7 support ziv-aflibercept (Zaltrap)